 Basics of energy expenditure

 To understand how we lose weight, we first need to have a basic idea of Total Daily Energy Expenditure (TDEE) and the big C that we are weary of saying in front of a thanksgiving dinner table; Calories.
 Calories are the unit that is used to measure the energy value of foods.
-Energy expenditure being the amount of energy (in this case calories) needed to carry out physical functions (breathing, digesting food, exercising, etc).
+Energy expenditure is the amount of energy (in this case calories) needed to carry out physical functions (breathing, digesting food, exercising, etc).
 This is important to understand as the biggest key to weight loss (and even weight gain) comes from the concept of balancing our calorie intake (energy in) with our energy expended (energy out).

 - If the energy we expend out is greater than the energy we take in, the result would net a weight loss (caloric deficit)